nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all animes currently displayed: `clear`

-Displays a confirmation prompt to user asking whether they wish to proceed with clearing the displayed animes.<br>
-User can choose to proceed by entering 'clear' again, in which case all animes currently displayed on screen would be cleared from the anime list.<br>
+Removes all anime currently displayed on the screen<br>
-Otherwise, the clear command is cancelled. <br>
 Format: `clear`

+- Only animes from the current tab will be removed from the application
+- User will be prompted with a confirmation message, and can proceed by entering 'clear' again
+- Entering anything else will cancel the command